zarkones/XENA/README.md

 This software is not allowed to be used for political purpose.
 This software is not allowed to be used in a commercial purpose of any kind, shape or form without a written permission.
 Selling and redistributing this software is not permited without a written permission.
-This software is not allowed to be used for training of algorithms.
+This software is not allowed to be used for training of algorithms without a written permission.

 ### SUPPORT MY RESEARCH ###